We, the people of the Episcopal Diocese of Massachusetts,

 Read more and see photos here and in The Living Church here.

-Our Historically Black Churches
+Black Churches United

 - Church of St. Augustine and St. Martin in Boston